-Join David Powers for an in-depth discussion in this video Overview of scalar type declarations, part of Strict Data Types in PHP.
+Join David Powers for an in-depth discussion in this video Overview of scalar type declarations, part of PHP: Strict Data Types.

 - [Voiceover] In this chapter, we'll take an in-depth look…at scalar type hints in PHP 7.…There are four scalar types.…Int for integers, float for floating point numbers,…string for strings, and bool for Boolean true or false.…These are the only four keywords that you can use.…You can't use integer or Boolean…as aliases for int and bool.…From PHP 7.1, you can also use void…as a return type declaration for a function…that doesn't return anything,…not even an empty string or null.…